doctorfree/MusicPlayerPlus/beets/README.md

 configuration to the location of your music library.

-After configuring `mpd.conf` with the proper `music_directory` setting, run the command `mpcinit sync`.
+After configuring `mpd.conf` with the proper `music_directory` setting, run the command `mppinit sync`.
 This will update other MusicPlayerPlus and Beets configuration files that need to know the music library location.

 If your music library location is `$HOME/Music` then you can skip this step.